-Series HH Savings Bonds
+What Are Series HH Savings Bonds?

-The Series HH savings bond program was originally designed to reward patient, long-term investors who had held Series EE savings bonds to maturity; a way to encourage them to keep lending money to the taxpayer while enjoying passive income in the form of interest.
+Series HH bonds were a type of savings bond program, offered by the U.S. Treasury, that regularly paid out cash to investors.
+They worked differently than Series EE savings bonds, which instead added the interest income back to the principal value of the bond.
+It was a way to encourage them to keep lending money to the taxpayer while enjoying passive income in the form of interest.

 The Interest Rate on Series HH Savings Bonds

 The interest rate for the Series HH savings bonds was set every six months.
 When an investor bought a Series HH bond, they locked in that interest rate for 10 years.
 After 10 years, the rate could be adjusted for the next 10 years.
 Series HH savings bonds reached maturity and stop earning interest income altogether 20 years after the investor bought the bond.
 At maturity, the investor was repaid the face value of the bond.

 Interest income received from Series HH savings bonds must be reported in the tax year it is received, but it is not subject to state and local taxes.

 Like the Series I savings bond, the Series HH savings bonds can be redeemed for full face value at any time.
 That means investors didn't need to wait 20 years to get their principal back.
 However, once an investor receives their principal back, they will stop earning interest income.

 While your local bank can't directly cash out the bonds for you, they can help you take the steps necessary to receive your principal back.
 This includes certifying your signature on documents and helping you mail bond certificates to the appropriate Treasury address.

 The End of the Series HH Savings Bond Program

 On September 1st, 2004, the U.S. Treasury Department stopped offering Series HH savings bonds to investors, ending the program altogether.
 While the Treasury continues to offer other kinds of bonds, there is not a Series HH replacement that perfectly replicates the features of this program.